Chrissie Wellington: Third Ironman world championship win and new Hawaii course record

 In October, Wellington won the world championship for the third time with a new course record of 8:54:02, beating Paula Newby-Fraser's record of 8:55:28 which had stood since 1992.
 She finished 19 mins 57 secs ahead of second-place Mirinda Carfrae, the 2007 Ironman 70.3 World Champion who, in her first Ironman race, ran a marathon time of 2:56:51, fifty-three seconds faster than Wellington's record of the previous year.
 Wellington's victory was described as "stunning" and "even more dominant" than usual.
 Only 22 men were faster than Wellington.

-Commenting on Wellington's record, Newby-Fraser said, "But the revelation I had was watching how hard she worked for it ... and it was clear she was going to the well.
+Commenting on Wellington's record, Newby-Fraser said, "But the revelation I had was watching how hard she worked for it ... and it was clear she was going to the wall.
 And I am certain she had to leave a little bit of herself out there to get it done.
 She didn't take a moment to enjoy until she crossed the line.
 Part of me was gratified by that.
 I know what she had to do to get it and I hope she realizes it's not that easy.
 I know it wasn't that easy for her.
 A race like that takes a piece of herself out there."
 A year later her coach Dave Scott revealed that she had an upper hamstring injury and that, "Deep down inside, she had a bit of a struggle in 2009."
 Even though she had broken the long-standing course record, Scott said, "But I knew, and she knew, and I told her in my ever-candid, callous style, that she didn't have her best day."